mattfarina/pkg/use_cases/use_specific_version.md

-# As a developer, I want to use a specific version of a package.
+# As a developer, I want to use a version or version range.

 For any given package upon which my application depends, I need to be able to specify, with a high degree of reliability, which version or versions of that package work with my application.

-While it is a common idiom in Go to not make breaking API chanages between major version changes (e.g. 1.x to 2.x), two things are clear:
+While it is a common idiom in Go to not make breaking API changes between major version changes (e.g. 1.x to 2.x), two things are clear:

 1. Even small "non-breaking" changes have a tendency to break things.